ktorio/ktor-for-xyz/laravel/README.md

 }
 ```

-Here comes a tip to store package version number separately.
-We declared `*_version` variables in `build.gradle.kts`, then use the same variable name and version number pair in `gradle.properties`.
-Here is how it looks like:
+When working with packages, we need to declare `*_version` variables in `build.gradle.kts`, then use the same variable name and version number pair in `gradle.properties`.
+Here is how that looks like:

 ```
 exposed_version=0.25.1